Rblock919/Gradle-Fundamentals/README.md

 There are two gradle projects in this repository. `PluralSight_JDBC` and `multiprojectbuild`.

-`multiprojectbuild` is a simple project that builds two simple projects together, where one project has a dependency on the other.
+`multiprojectbuild` is a basic gradle root project that builds two simple gradle projects together.
+Where one project has a dependency on the other.